aschrein/aschrein.github.io/about.md

 title: About
 permalink: /about/
 ---
-Worked at Intel on CPU/GPU compilers, GPU driver, tools and source to source translation.
-Before that worked at various small companies doing weird stuff.
+Previously worked at Intel on CPU/GPU compilers and source to source translation, DirectX 11 driver and performance analysis tools.
+Before that worked at various small companies doing graphics related stuff.
+Currently searching for a job.
 Finished bachelor of physics at Novosibirsk State University.
 ```console
 $ exit